 Do you regret moving abroad?

 This one usually comes up after I’ve expressed something negative about my life like being far from family.
-I always respond to the regret question with a strong no. I don’t regret moving abroad.
-If you ask me on a bad day, maybe I’ll tell you yes in a moment of frustration but the answer is definitely a no.
+I always respond to the regret question with a strong no. I don’t regret moving abroad at all.
+If you ask me on a bad day, maybe I’ll tell you yes in a moment of frustration but the real answer is definitely a no.

 I think you can yearn for the path you didn’t choose and dwell on the what-ifs because it’s only normal to think about things, but regret?
 No way.
 In good times and in bad, we push through and learn lessons about ourselves, others, and the world we live in.
 Life isn’t easy at “home” all the time either and no matter where we live, life’s struggles will present themselves.